Wolves sign £28m Barcelona full-back Semedo | Goal.com

 Semedo leaves Camp Nou having won four major trophies during his time at the club, including two La Liga titles.

-Wolves have now signed five new players in total during the summer transfer window, with Semedo, Fabio Silva and Ki-Jana Hoever moving to Molineux on permanent deals, and Morgan Gibbs-White and Bruno Jordao arriving on loan.
+Wolves have now signed five new players in total during the summer transfer window, with Semedo, Fabio Silva, Ki-Jana Hoever, Vitinha and Fernando Marcal all having moved to Molineux.

+Matija Sarkic also joined on a free transfer although has since been loaned out to Shrewsbury Town for the season.

 Nuno Espirito Santo's side will be hoping to build on a strong 2019-20 campaign by fighting for European qualification once again, with Semedo now in line to make his full debut in a Premier League clash with West Ham at the London Stadium on Sunday.